175 Years of MEILLER

 Foundation of MEILLER 1850

-1850: Foundation of the MEILLER company
+1850: The MEILLER company is established

 1881: Takeover forge in Munich, Au